What Is Alternative Analysis in Project Management?

 You can’t do an alternative analysis without first devoting the time and resources needed.
 You need to give yourself enough time to look at the alternatives and determine the risks involved with each.

-Be sure to always have a baseline of your status quo in order to have something to compare your alternatives against.
+Be sure to always have a baseline of your status quo to have something to compare your alternatives against.
 It might also prove that the status quo is the best approach.
 Often collecting baseline data is time-consuming, so make sure you have scheduled enough time and resources to do it.

 Manage Stakeholders